microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgGroupPlanner.md

         - `[Category6 <String>]`: The label associated with Category 6
       - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
-After it is set, this property can’t be updated.
+After it is set, this property can't be updated.
-    - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
+    - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Collection of tasks in the plan.
+Read-only.
 Nullable.
-Collection of tasks in the plan.
     - `[Title <String>]`: Required.
 Title of the plan.

 INPUTOBJECT <IPlannerIdentity>: Identity Parameter